ACHKHE/achkhe.github.io/content/post/fcs engineer/index.md

 ---
-title: Welcome to Hugo Blox Builder, the website builder for Hugo
+title: How to Become a Flight Control Engineer
-subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+subtitle: Welcome 👋 detailed roadmap.

 # Summary for listings and search engines
 summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.